 There are three movements.
 As in most classical/baroque concertos, they are fast-slow-fast in tempo.

 - Allegro.
 The first movement is a rapid, cheerful tune.
 Throughout the piece, Vivaldi creates sharp and low contrasts between the mandolin and the rest of the orchestra, attracting much attention to several crescendos within the music.

 - Allegro.
-The third movement makes more use of the string orchestra, where the mandolin is not heard at the beginning or the ending of the movement.
+The third movement makes more use of the string orchestra, where the mandolin is not heard at the beginning or the end of the movement.
 The string section repeats the beginning portion as the ending of this movement.

 Il Giardino Armonico

 Il Giardino Armonico (“The Harmonious Garden”) is a pioneering Italian early music ensemble founded in Milan in 1985 by Luca Pianca and Giovanni Antonini, primarily to play 17th- and 18th-century music on period instruments.
 The ensemble’s repertory is mainly focused on the 17th and 18th centuries.
 Depending on the demands of each programme, the group will consist of anywhere from 3 to 35 musicians.